GulbeEvija/Grocery-List/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started
 `npm start`
 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).